iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="ProofPurpose.fromJSON"></a>

 ### ProofPurpose.fromJSON(json) ⇒ [<code>ProofPurpose</code>](#ProofPurpose)
-Deserializes a `ProofPurpose` object from a JSON object.
+Deserializes a `ProofPurpose` from a JSON object.

 **Kind**: static method of [<code>ProofPurpose</code>](#ProofPurpose)